PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * using DATADISK for MCP T1 input at ND,ES,DE,NL,TW
   * added a patch for MWT2 to associate MWT2_DATADISK in TA
-  * using DATADISK for MCP T1 input at ND and ES
   * allowed wildcards in cloudconfig.tier1SE
   * fixed Merger for standalone ROOT
   * fixed Closer to trigger merging for cancelled jobs